 If you find that the candidate is good and want to ensure that he should turn up for the next face-to-face round tell him right away.
 There may be chances he is getting calls from other companies so notify the applicant as soon as you finalize him for the next round.

-In a case, if you are unable to find a valuable candidate, it is recommended to set up a product engineering team with the help of a technology partner that has years of experience.
+In case you are unable to find a valuable candidate, it is recommended to set up a product engineering team with the help of a technology partner.

 5. Face-to-Face Round